Government & NGO Job CV Format (2026)

 Training & skills

-Relevant training, computer literacy (MS Office), languages (language proficiency including English), and any sector-specific skills.
-NGOs value monitoring & evaluation, report writing, and community mobilisation.
+Relevant training, computer literacy (MS Office), your languages with a level against each, and any sector-specific skills.
+NGOs weight monitoring and evaluation, report writing and community mobilisation heavily.

 References & declaration